Slavery in Yemen

 A 13th-century slave market in Yemen.

 Slavery in Yemen (العبودية في اليمن) was formally abolished in the 1960s.
 However, it has been reported that enslavement still occurred in the 21st century.

 Chattel slavery in Yemen was abolished in two stages between 1962 and 1967.
-The 1962 revolution in Yemen led to the abolition of slavery by the government in North Yemen, but slavery in South Yemen was not abolished until the socialist National Liberation Front (NFL) took power when the British left in 1967.
+The 1962 revolution in Yemen led to the abolition of slavery by the government in North Yemen, but slavery in South Yemen was not abolished until the socialist National Liberation Front (NLF) took power when the British left in 1967.
 Al-Muhamashīn are descendants of the former slaves.

 Yemen is in Arabia, and is a mostly Arab country.
 Yemen is considered a developing country, and has been in a state of political crisis since 2011.

 It was reported that at least 85,000 people were enslaved in Yemen in 2022, and due to the impossibility of conducting further surveys in the midst of the ongoing civil war, this number may be underestimated.
 The Houthis have been accused of restoring slavery in Yemen.

 Not unlike previous times, slaves are inherited by their owners through family, as well as being bought and sold.
 The slaves are under complete control of their owners, an example of this being that although sometimes the slaves are allowed to marry one another, they are not allowed a ceremony, and are only allowed to see each other during an emergency or at night when their owner does not require them.

 In a sense, slavery has been formally recognised in Yemen, through a judge in the Courts confirming the transfer of a slave from one owner to another.
 This caused an outcry by the community and the media, which allegedly was quickly hushed up by the government.